01 of 21

 - Concrete can be shaped to fit any size.

-- Concrete countertop are very, very heavy, requiring special bracing.
+- Concrete countertops are very, very heavy, requiring special bracing.

 - These are very expensive countertops, requiring the work of custom craftsmen.